What to Consider When Betting Elite 8 NCAA Tournament Games

 The more common upsets in the Elite Eight are mild ones, but they occur with surprising regularity.

-From 2009-18, lower seeds have won 22 of 40 games, although these are often the type of upsets that don’t trigger the Richter scale — No. 3 seed Oregon over No. 1 Kansas in 2017, for example, or No. 2 seed Wisconsin over No. 1 Arizona in 2014.
+From 2009-19, lower seeds have won 25 of 44 games, although these are often the type of upsets that don’t trigger the Richter scale — for example, No. 2 Michigan State over No. 1 Duke and No. 3 Texas Tech over No. 1 Gonzaga in 2019.

-Four times in the last decade, just one higher-seeded team has advanced out of the Elite Eight.
+Five times in the last 11 years just one higher-seeded team has advanced out of the Elite Eight.
 Clearly, there’s a theme developing here: The Elite Eight is dominated by elite, major-conference programs, though not always No. 1 regional seeds.

 High Seeds Play Close Games